High Flux Isotope Reactor: History

 In January 1958, the U.S. Atomic Energy Commission (AEC) reviewed the status of transuranium isotope production in the United States.
 By November of that year, the commission decided to build the High Flux Isotope Reactor (HFIR) at Oak Ridge National Laboratory, with a fundamental focus on isotope research and production.
 Since it first went critical in 1965, the in-core uses for HFIR have broadened to include materials research, fuels research, and fusion energy research, in addition to isotope production and research for medical, nuclear, detector and security purposes.

 A low-power testing program was completed in January 1966, and operation cycles at 20, 50, 75, 90, and 100 MW began.
 From the time it attained its design power of 100 MW in September 1966, a little over five years from the start of its construction, until it was temporarily shut down in late 1986, HFIR achieved a record of operation time unsurpassed by any other reactor in the United States.
 By December 1973, it had completed its 100th fuel cycle, each lasting ~23 days.

 In November 1986, tests on irradiation surveillance specimens indicated that the reactor vessel was being embrittled by neutron irradiation at a rate faster than predicted.
 HFIR was shut down to allow for extensive review and evaluation of the facility.
-Two years and five months later, after thorough reevaluation, modifications to extend the life of the plant while protecting the integrity of the pressure vessel, and upgrades to management practices, the reactor was restarted at 85 MW.
+After thorough reevaluation last over two years, modifications to extend the life of the plant while protecting the integrity of the pressure vessel, and upgrades to management practices, the reactor was restarted at 85 MW.
 Coincident with physical and procedural improvements were renewed training, safety analysis, and quality assurance activities.
 Documents were updated, and new ones were generated where necessary.
 Technical specifications were amended and reformatted to keep abreast of the design changes as they were accepted by the U.S. Department of Energy (DOE), formerly the AEC.
-Not only were the primary coolant pressure and core power reduced to preserve vessel integrity while maintaining thermal margins, but long-term commitments were made for technological and procedural upgrades.
+The primary coolant pressure and core power were reduced to preserve vessel integrity while maintaining thermal margins, and long-term commitments were made for technological and procedural upgrades.